BlvckBytes/kbdctl/README.md

 ![capture.jpg](readme_img/capture.jpg)

 So... all that's left to do now is to play around with the settings in logitech's software and find byte-patterns.
+All documentation of the protocol will be located at `include/ctl_frame.h`.